blackmagic-debug/black-magic-org/knowledge/faq.md

 Last Updated: Sep 6, 2022 (Partial update)

-As additions happen, you to update the firmware to profit from these additions.
+As additions happen, you can update the firmware to profit from these additions.
 There is experimental support for Cortex-A (ARMv7-A architecture).
 This is being used with success on Xilinx Zynq-7000 SoC (Dual-core Cortex-A9) and Raspberry Pi 2 (Quad-core Cortex-A7).